Decision Questions for Probabilistic Automata on Small Alphabets: Introduction

 Our main results are as follows.
 We show that the $\lambda$-reachability and emptiness problems for probabilistic finite automata are: \begin{itemize} \item In EXPTIME for the class of polynomially ambiguous unary PFA and are NP-complete if, in addition, the transition matrix is over $\{0,1\}$ [Theorem \ref{mainthm} and Corollary \ref{cor:NPcmpl}]. \item NP-hard for polynomially ambiguous PFA over a binary alphabet with \emph{fixed} and \emph{commuting} transition matrices of dimension $40$ (strict emptiness problem), $37$ (nonstrict emptiness problem) and $9$ ($\lambda$-reachability problem) [Theorem \ref{thm:NPbin}]. \end{itemize}

-We also show NP-hardness for the class of finitely ambiguous unary PFA with $\{0,1\}$ transition matrix [Theorem \ref{thm:NPhard}].
+We also show NP-hardness for the class of finitely ambiguous unary PFA with $\{0,1\}$ transition matrix [Proposition~\ref{thm:NPhard}].
 Our hardness results rely on the NP-hardness of solving binary quadratic equations and the universality problem for unary regular expressions.
+Note that these restrictions of the PFA, to have polynomial ambiguity, a binary alphabet, fixed and commuting transition matrices, or else finite ambiguity, unary alphabet and binary transition matrix, makes it more difficult to prove an NP-hard lower-bound.
+The aim is to have as restricted a model as possible, while retaining NP-hardness.

-An interesting question, that is left open, is to find out the exact computational complexity of the above problems in the case of polynomially ambiguous unary PFA, i.e.\ to close the gap between the EXPTIME upper bound and NP lower bound.
+An interesting question, that is left open, is to find the exact complexity of these problems in the case of polynomially ambiguous unary PFA, i.e.\ to close the gap between the EXPTIME upper bound and NP-hard lower bound.

+There are connections between problems on polynomially ambiguous unary PFA and reachability problems for special types of linear recurrence sequences (LRS).
+For example, polynomially ambiguous unary PFA (or more generally, polynomially ambiguous unary weighted automata) describe LRS whose characteristic roots are roots of rational numbers \cite{BFL22}.
+It was recently shown that for LRS whose characteristic roots are roots of real algebraic numbers, the reachability problem (also called the Skolem problem) can be solved in \(\textrm{NP}^{\textrm{RP}}\) \cite{ABM20}.
+However, the translation given in \cite{BFL22} can produce a description for an LRS that is exponential in the size of the PFA.
+On the other hand, it is claimed in \cite{ABM20} that the reachability problem for PFA is in \(\textrm{NP}^{\textrm{RP}}\) for the special case where roots are distinct roots of real numbers.
+Our results do not have such restrictions.

+Our proof of the EXPTIME upper bound relies on a careful analysis of how fast the acceptance probability $\mathcal{P}(a^k)$ converges to its limit values as $k\to \infty$.
+To prove the NP bound when the transition matrix is over $\{0,1\}$, we consider a nondeterministic version of the EXPTIME algorithm, showing that the verification part can be done in polynomial time.
+We also show that the value of a polynomially ambiguous PFA can be computed in EXPTIME as a corollary of our techniques.

+This is an extended version of the conference paper \cite{BS21}.
+The present version contains an expanded introduction, additional figures and explanations and full proofs which were in the appendix of the submitted conference version.
+We also consider the problem of computing the value of a PFA which was not considered in \cite{BS21}.